thevivekpande/A2ZDSA/README.md

 ## This repository contains solutions of complete A2Z DSA Sheet provided by Striver.
-- for each questions there is 3 link is given,
+- for each questions there are 3 link given,
 - Link 1 is for GFG problem
 - Link 2 is for Leetcode problem
 - Link 3 is for solution.